stronnag/mwptools/src/samples/wintz/README.md

   "current_utc_datetime": "2025-08-19T18:18:28.506Z"
 }
 ```

+When the `-xml database` parameter is provided, this name is then translated to the Windows name.

 Note that when used by mwp, the latitude and longitude parameters are supplied by mwp from the bounding box of the log file.